Morning Note: Market News and an update from Adobe.

 The group believes every disruptive technology has presented opportunities for Adobe to innovate and increase its addressable market opportunity.
 This has been true for cloud computing, mobile, as well as AI.
 The company estimates it has an addressable market of more than $200bn, leaving it well positioned for significant growth in the years ahead with its industry-leading products and platforms.

-During the three months to 31 May, the second quarter of its financial year to 30 November 2024, revenue grew by 11% in constant currency to $5.31bn, versus the market forecast of $5.29bn.
-The result was driven by strong growth across Creative Cloud, Document Cloud, and Experience Cloud.
+During the latest quarter, revenue grew by 10% in constant currency to a record $5.99bn, a touch above the market forecast of $5.91bn.
+Growth was driven by strong demand across Creative Cloud, Document Cloud, and Experience Cloud.

-The business is very cash generative, with $1.94bn generated in the latest quarter, and the group ended the period with cash and short-term investments of $8.1bn.
-This was despite making significant investments in its technology platforms.
-The group repurchased $2.5bn of its shares during the quarter, leaving $22.7bn remaining on the current $25bn programme to be completed by the end of the year.
+The business is very cash generative, with $2.2bn generated in the latest quarter, and the group ended the period with a small net debt position.
+The group repurchased $2.5bn of its shares during the quarter, leaving $8.4bn remaining on the current $25bn programme.

 Source: Bloomberg